 Tuition Assistance Programs

-Learn more about the Tuition Assistance Programs available to you as a veteran at Ole Miss.
+Learn more about the Tuition Assistance Programs available to you as a service member at Ole Miss.

 • Tuition assistance programs for veterans often cover a significant portion of your educational expenses, including tuition, fees, and sometimes additional costs like books and supplies.